TedHusted/awake/awake.md/awake.md

 “Office of AI Standards and Accountability, Joanna Harman speaking.”

 “Hello, Anna, it’s George Hammond at Homeland Security.
-I hope it’s not too early for a question.”
+I hope there’s time for a question this morning.”

 Joanna turned around a name plate on her desk.
 It read “Jill of all Trades”.